 I probably would have started tackling it head on anyways, but this is life.
 The consequences of this were far more significant because she was sharing a room with her baby sister.
 And so we had to tackle it immediately.
 And so what we did was we implemented, we explained that there is a new rule that if her blankie or her Teddy bear or her Elmo falls on the floor, she has two choices, choice.
 Number one, she can quietly get out of bed herself, grab her Elmo, grab her blankie and get back in bed and go back to sleep on her own, which by the way, at three and a half, she was perfectly capable of doing choice.
 Number two was she could ignore the fact that her Elmo or Blinky were on the floor, roll over and go back to bed till the morning.
 Those were her choices.

 Now we implemented a rewards chart for when she followed the rules.
 And then at the same time, because she would still, you know, forgets or not necessarily follow the rule at five o’clock in the morning, we implemented a consequence because hoping that the behavior was going to magically change, just because we had a reward start happening again, because we explained until we’re blue in the face, it wasn’t necessarily getting us anywhere.
 We were still getting these problems.
 And so the consequence was if she woke us up at five o’clock in the morning and we were all up for the day at 5:00 AM, she was not allowed to watch Paul patrol that morning at seven 30.
 That’s a big one.
 I know we brought out the big guns.
 We, we, we took away pop patrol.
+When a sibling is room sharing with another sibling waking them up at night, you have no choice.
 Now, how do I, how did I know that this was in an effective, meaningful consequence?

 Number one, it was immediate, right?
 Which is really crucial when it comes to implementing a consequence for the younger ones, is that you want to give them that consequences immediately, you know, first thing in the morning so that they can connect why they are getting that consequence, what exactly happened.
 And she knew exactly what happened.
 That she woke us all up at five o’clock in the morning, cause her Blinky fell on the floor.
 And as a result did not get to watch paw patrol.
 The other aspect of ensuring that the consequence was a good one was that it made her upset guys.
 It needs to be something meaningful.
 Otherwise it’s not going to be effective.
 If it’s something that they just don’t care about, then it’s not going to really do anything.
 But she really looked forward to her pop patrol television show, right?
 And so when we took it away, it upset her.